colinlienard/sv-router/README.md

 npm create sv-router
 ```

-...or add it to an existing Svelte project:
+...or add it to an existing project:

 ```bash
 npm install sv-router